The Methods Block

 }

-The catch unresolved-calls entry is a special type of summary declaration that instructs the Prover to replace calls to unresolved external function calls with a specific kind of summary, dispatch list.
+Catch unresolved-calls entries are a special type of summary declaration that instructs the Prover to replace calls to unresolved external function calls with a specific kind of summary, dispatch list.
 By default, the Prover will use an AUTO summary for unresolved function calls, but that may produce spurious counter examples.
-The catch unresolved-calls entry lets the user refine the summary used for unresolved function calls.
+Catch unresolved-calls entries let the user refine the summary used for unresolved function calls.

 Note